Youth and Out of School Programs

 Youth accepted into the program must have a commitment to attend practices/games.
 Attend afterschool for help with homework and academics.
 A desire to improve both academically and in sports and able to accept direction as they learn to work with others in a team effort.
 Click here for on-line enrollment.

 Once you are enrolled, please fill in and submit the Code of Conduct Agreement.

 This is a program that works on behaviors/attitudes to help youth develop better coping and decision making skills.
 The male leadership group offers young teens an opportunity to discuss and debate issues of violence, relationships and interpersonal skills and risky behaviors in a safe and non-judgmental environment.
 Click here for on-line enrollment.

 Girls with a D.E.S.T.I.N.Y

 This is a program that engages inner city middle school girls primarily from the Northside of Pittsburgh and nearby neighborhoods.
 We offer direction and positive role models necessary to help girls develop toward maturity.
 Girls who have completed the program are given the opportunity to return the following year to work as peer mentors.
 This provides them with the opportunity to develop leadership skills through peer mentoring with staff and other alums of the program.
 We also offer tutoring and help with homework through our after school program as well as some fun activities and field trips designed to develop healthy habits, raise self-awareness, build self-esteem and improve communication skills.
 Click here for on-line enrollment.

-Project Destiny’s Early Learning Center (Rated with 1 Keystone Star)
+Project Destiny’s Early Learning Center (Rated with 2 Keystone Stars)

 At Project Destiny’s Early Learning Center children are cared for in a safe, nurturing environment with trained staff providing each child with age appropriate activities.
 We are committed to helping your child reach each of the milestones appropriate for his or her development.
 Please keep us informed of changes in your child’s life outside of the Learning Center that might impact his or her success.